Technology

 Sequestration and Utilization

-To reduce or eliminate transport emissions, cost and risks, DAC parks can be located at the site of sequestration and/or utilization, away from urban areas.
+To minimise CO₂ transport emissions, cost and risks, DAC units should be located at the site of sequestration or utilization.
 Alternatively, the captured CO₂ can be stored safely in depleted oil wells or other certified storage areas.

 Moreover, DAC sites can be powered by off-grid renewable energy which means they do not interfere with the local community’s power supplies.